 In the meantime, the Pre-Enrollment Advisor will review all applications submitted during the application period.
 Please do not email about the status of your application as the review process does take time.

 It is recommended that you check your personal and CSUF email address on a daily basis.
-You will receive emails, espeically the admission decision, through both email address.
+You will receive emails, including the admission decision, through both email addresses.

-Do you need to be a California resident to be eligible for the RN-BSN program?
+Do you need to be a California resident to be eligible for the RN-BSN pathway?

-No, an applicant may apply to the RN-BSN program as a non-resident; however, applicants must be licensed as an RN in the State of California prior to the second semester of the program.
-In addition, there are lab components in which the student must attend in person.
-The labs are located within a 50 miles radius of the California State University, Fullerton main campus.
+No, an applicant may apply to the RN-BSN pathway as a non-resident.
+However, applicants must be licensed as an RN in the State of California prior to the second semester of the pathway.
+In addition, there are lab components that must be attended in person.
+The labs are located within a 50 miles radius of the California State University, Fullerton.

 Please refer to the Apply Now tab for more information about the official transcripts and AP scores.

-Can I be admitted in to the Nursing program without or before being admitted to the university?
+Can I be admitted in to the RN-BSN pathway without or before being admitted to the university?

 When will an applicant be notified of admission?

-Applications for the RN-BSN program are processed after the deadline has passed.
+Applications for the RN-BSN pathway are processed after the deadline has passed.
 The Pre-Enrollment Advisor will review all complete applications.
 A review cannot take place until all official transcripts have been received.

 General admission decision dates are as follows: